• Start

 GARMENT DESIGN

-• Protective suit provided with interface overlap area
+• Protective suit provided with an interface overlay area

-• A series of undergarments and/or outer garments designed to be worn together
+• A series of undergarments and/or outerwear designed to be worn together

 The general requirements must comply with ISO 13688.
-They must not restrict the user in any of the movements expected to be made during the spread of wildfires, eg stooping, reaching, twisting and crouching.
+They must not restrict the user in any of the movements expected to be made during the spread of wildfires, e.g., bending, stretching, and twisting.

-Closure systems, tag accessories, touch fasteners and zippers, retro-reflective and/or fluorescent materials… attached to personal protective clothing must be designed so as not to adversely affect the performance of the clothing.
-These closure systems must prevent debris from entering the flames.
+Closure systems, label accessories, contact and closure fasteners, retro-reflective and/or fluorescent materials… Attached to personal protective clothing should be designed not to adversely affect the performance of the clothing.
+These locking systems must prevent debris from entering the flames.

 MARKING AND LABELING

-Any label or accessory must not adversely affect the performance of any item to which it is attached or represent a hazard to the user.
+Any tag or accessory must not adversely affect the performance of any item to which it is attached or pose a hazard to the wearer.

-Each item of protective clothing for which compliance with this International Standard is declared shall bear a permanent and visibly affixed label, on which the following information shall be printed in letters at least 1.5 mm high:
+Each item of protective clothing for which compliance with this standard is declared must bear a permanent and visibly affixed label, on which the following information must be printed in letters of at least 2.0 mm in height:

 1. Type designation as appropriate